jasper-zanjani/notes/win/README.md

 <!-- Concepts -->
 [UWP]: #uwp 'Universal Windows Platform (UWP)&#10;Universal Windows Platform provides a common app platform on every device that runs Windows 10, and UWP apps are primarily associated with the Microsoft Store.&#10;"Universal Windows Platform apps". _Wikipedia_.'
 [WinHTTP]: # 'Windows HTTP Services (WinHTTP)&#10;Provides a server-supported, high-level interface to the HTTP/2 and 1.1 Internet protocols.
 WinHTTP is designed to be used primarily in server-based scenarios by server applications that communicate with HTTP servers&#10;Windows Update uses WinHTTP to check for updates.'
+[Network Location Profile]: # 'Network Location Profile&#10;Determines which firewall rules are in effect, and can be "Public", "Private", or "Domain".'

 <!-- Active Directory -->
 [adfind]: #adfind '```&#10;adfind&#10;```&#10;Command-line utility that can be used to query Active Directory attributes&#10;Desmond, Brian et al. _Active Directory_.
 O\'Reilly Media, 2009.: 53'